pivotal/docs-tap/app-live-view/configuring-apps/steeltoe-enablement.md

-# Enabling Steeltoe apps for Application Live View
+# Enabling Steeltoe apps for Application Live View (beta)

 This topic describes how developers configure a Steeltoe app to be observed by Application Live View within Tanzu Application Platform.

+>**Caution:** Enabling Steeltoe apps for Application Live View is currently in beta and is intended for evaluation and test purposes only.
+Do not use in a production environment.

 ## Enable Steeltoe apps